angl-dev/object-oriented-serializer/README.md

 3. User interface:
     * Detailed error report for data that don't match the defined schema

+## Vocabulary

+To minimize possible confusions of the description below, we define the following vocabulary:

+* *serializable class*: a class inheriting the `Serializable` class
+* *serializable object*: an instance of a serializable class
+* *serializable property* a `Attribute`, `ChildObject` or `TextContent` property of a serializable class
+* *key*: key in the serialized format, that is, tag in XML, key in JSON/YAML

 ## Basic usage

 The key class is the `Serializable` class.
 Inherit this class to create a